BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 <p>
     I got interested in Bruce Lee in around 2008.
-    Honestly Bruce Lee is so cool it was easy to get interested.
+    Honestly Bruce Lee is so cool it was easy to get interested in him.
 </p>

 <p>